Video games are no longer confined to basements and teenagers.

 Retailers usually hire teenage mystery shoppers to go undercover and pose as actual customers and report back their experience.

-As far as how much you can expect to be paid, it depends son the assignment and its unique requirements.
-You can expect anywhere from $20 to $100 or perhaps even more per assignment.
+As far as how much you can expect to be paid, it depends on the assignment and its unique requirements.

-And depending on the assignment, in some cases, you may even be allowed to keep the games you buy.
+And depending on the assignment, you may even be allowed to keep the games you buy.

 It is not common for electronic retailers to directly hire teenagers for such auditing jobs.
 They instead leave it to professional mystery shopping companies to recruit interested teenagers and allocate the jobs to them.